jsummers/imageworsener/readme.txt

  -interlace
    Write an interlaced PNG image, or a progressive JPEG image.

+ -nobinarytrns
+   Do not write PNG images that use binary transparency.
+(Use palette transparency or a full alpha channel instead.)
+The only reason to use this option is if you use a PNG viewer that has a problem with binary transparency.

  -jpegquality <n>
    libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.